 We know that the power of unions, when leveraged properly, can protect transgender working people from the kinds of discrimination that have become too typical in the workforce.
 Nearly every union contract includes a prohibition of discrimination based on sex, whether it’s included directly in the text or included by reference to federal law.
 After the Supreme Court ruling in Bostock v.
 Clayton County, Georgia in June 2020, the federal prohibition on sex discrimination now protects LGBTQ people as well.

-There are hundreds of ways that transgender people are discriminated against at work.
+There are myriad of ways that transgender people are discriminated against at work.
 Here are just a few:

 - Being fired: Until June 2020, it was perfectly legal to fire a transgender worker for their gender identity or expression in more than half the country.

 - Hiring & promotions: Transgender employees are significantly more likely to experience discrimination with regard to hiring and promotions than cisgender employees: Nearly half (48.8%) of transgender employees reported experiencing discrimination (being fired or not hired) based on their LGBTQ+ status compared to 27.8% of cisgender LGBTQ+ employees.
 More specifically, over twice as many transgender employees reported not being hired (43.9%) because of their LGBTQ+ status compared to LGBTQ+ employees (21.5%).